 Mr. FAF has 5 Nike t-shirts at $10 each.
 Other than that, he likes wearing random free T-shirts I got from school, events, and work.
 He has T-shirts with logos like Capital One Bank, No Smoking, and Theater Club.
 But he wears them every where and even to work.
 (Mr. FAF works in an environment where formal attire is not required.)

-One time I got him two free fleece jackets, and he was very happy with the quality and the design (or the lack thereof).
+One time I got him two free fleece jackets from work, and he was very happy with the quality and the design (or the lack thereof).
+He told me those jackets kept him warm in the winter, and that he felt extremely comfortable in them.

 Mr. FAF has jackets, sweaters, and shirts he’s owned for 10 years or longer.
 Some of them even start to show wear and tear, and the color is fading.
 But he just thinks it’s not important to buy new clothes.